 Go to a Therapist

 Most colleges have free therapy available for students.
 This is an unbelievable resource and you should take advantage of it.
 It is very unlikely you’ll be able to go to therapy for free after you graduate.
 When I was doing my undergraduate degree, I went to therapy every week for free.
 This would have cost me thousands of dollars to pay for out of my own pocket.
 Even if you’re just feeling stressed from school go to the therapist.
 They’re trained to work specifically with students and can be a great resource for you.
+If you’re school doesn’t have free therapy checkout Better Help.
+This is the service I use and I really like it.
+It lets you talk to a therapist via text throughout the day (you can call or skype too but I prefer texting).
+I like that I can text my therapist every day and it is still cheaper than going to one traditional therapy session per week.

 Move Your Butt